5

 From

-Please note: The total hike to the eruption site and back is either 6 or 12 km long.
-Take note that the shorter route is actually more challenging, so please evaluate your physical preparation before booking this tour.
-Regardless of the distance, the hike will take approximately 3-4 hours to complete.
+Please note: The total hike to the eruption site and back can take up to 2 hours.
+The route is considered hard/challenging, so please evaluate your physical preparation before booking this tour.
 Due to safety regulations, we reserve the right to adjust the itinerary and/or choose different hiking routes depending on conditions.

-Volcanoes are a natural phenomenon, and the level of volcanic activity at the site varies daily.
+Remember: Volcanoes are a natural phenomenon, and volcanic activity at the site varies daily.
 Even if the volcano is not erupting during your visit, visiting the area is still fascinating.

 It is not obligatory to be accompanied by a professional guide to visit the site.
 However, taking a guided tour is safer than visiting the eruption site as fellow travelers will accompany you, and a local professional guide will ensure your safety.